BassT23/Proxmox/README.md

-The normal update/self-update path preserves the existing `/etc/ultimate-updater/update.conf`, unknown keys, comments, configured Web UI port, and compatible legacy External target configuration.
+The normal update/self-update path preserves the existing `/etc/ultimate-updater/update.conf`, unknown keys, comments, configured Web UI port, and real External target configuration.
 Missing supported defaults are added without replacing existing values.
-Legacy SSH target entries are migrated safely when they match the documented structure.
+Historical `VMs/<VMID>` SSH profiles remain internal VM data and are not migrated to External inventory.

 No general reinstallation is required for a supported 5.0 installation.
 After an upgrade, verify that `ultimate-updater-web.service` is enabled and active